Do This Yoga Stretch to Help You Feel Better at Work

-Learn a lateral stretch that you can do in your office chair or standing in line at the grocery store.
+Learn a lateral stretch that you can do in your office chair or between meetings when you're working from home.

 Practice It: Seated Side Stretch